Domestic Violence Defense

 At Brill Legal Group, we have assembled a team of skilled negotiators who have extensive experience working with prosecutors to secure our clients’ favorable plea agreements.
 While every case is unique and requires its own approach, we routinely create compelling mitigation reports, allowing the prosecution to more fully understand our client as an individual, rather than as a “the defendant.”
 Our firm’s founder, attorney Peter Brill, is a former prosecutor with over 20 years of experience handling New York criminal cases on both the defense and prosecution side.
 Throughout this time, he has come to understand how prosecutors think and what motivates them to make fair, reasonable offers for his clients facing serious allegations of domestic abuse.
 Our promise to you is that we will put the full extent of knowledge and skill into your case to get you the results you are comfortable with.
 And as experienced trial attorneys, if the prosecution refuses to make a fair offer, we will not hesitate to take your case to trial.

-Contact a New York Criminal Defense Attorney for Immediate Assistance
+Contact a New York Criminal Defense Attorney for Help

 If you are facing New York domestic violence allegations, contact Brill Legal Group.
 At our New York criminal defense firm, we represent clients who are facing all types of serious crimes, including domestic assault, violations of domestic orders of protection, stalking, child abuse and more.
 From the moment you allow us to work on your case, we will zealously defend you at every stage of the process.
 We understand that having serious charges hang over your head makes it difficult to live your life as you normally would, and we do everything we can to minimize the effects that the case has on your life, before, during, and after the trial.
 We offer free initial consultations to all prospective clients.
 To learn more about how we can help you defend your freedom against the allegations you are facing, call us today at 888-315-9841.
 We have offices conveniently located throughout the New York City area, including in Manhattan, Suffolk County and Nassau County.